 Beam Hall: Beam Hall is traditional residence hall housing units are designated as term/semester housing, and residents are required to vacate rooms during scheduled breaks.
-The earliest move-in date will be established by the Columbia Lead Housing Coordinator or his/her designee based on the official commencement of the fall semester and outstanding maintenance requirements.
+The earliest move-in date will be established by the Columbia Business Office staff based on the official commencement of the fall semester and outstanding maintenance requirements.
 The prescribed move-out date is immediately following commencement.